MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-machines-installed-driver-update-and-reported-pnp-error-within-2-days.md

 ---
-title: Percent of machines that reported a PnP error code within two days of installing a driver update
+title: Machines that reported a PnP error code within two days of installing a driver update
-description: The measure aggregates telemetry from a 30-day sliding window into a percentage of machines that successfully installed the driver and then Encountered a PNP error within two days of install ms.topic: article ms.date: 09/02/2021 ms.localizationpriority: medium
+description: The measure aggregates telemetry from a 30-day sliding window into a percentage of machines that successfully installed the driver and then Encountered a PNP error within two days of install ms.topic: article ms.date: 09/03/2021 ms.localizationpriority: medium
 ---

-# Percent of machines that reported a PnP error code within two days of installing a driver update
+# Machines that reported a PnP error code within two days of installing a driver update

 ## Description